genelet/hcllight/README.md

  - This allows for dynamic addition and deletion of attributes, variables, expressions and blocks, after which the tree can be output back to HCL data.
  - This can be done with or without the evaluation of logic expressions in HCL.
- - The package is defined by Protobuf, enabling precise tracking of changes in the tree state.
+ - The package is defined by Protobuf, enabling precise tracking of changes in ythe AST status.

 To install,